fpmrqs/aceplay-aws-springboot-template/README.md

 * The Spring Security framework & JWT for auth.
 * The PostgreSQL database.
 * The JPA ORM
-* Google Cloud for deployment and file hosting.
+* AWS for deployment and file hosting.

 Several features are implemented.
 Your task is to work through the tickets in the projects tab.